How Do I Lose Weight With TDEE?

 TDEE stands for Total Daily Energy Expenditure, and this is a scientifically based method which enables anyone to work out how many calories their bodies burn in a 24-hour period.

-There is no point in guessing the number of calories you burn daily whether your on a diet or not because it would be silly and pointless to base any future calculations on a guess.
+There is no point in guessing the number of calories you burn daily whether you’re on a diet or not because it would be silly and pointless to base any future calculations on a guess.
 Calculating how many calories you burn a day is a straightforward calculation, which we will explain below.

 Basal Metabolic Rate (BMR)